ibm-client-engineering/solution-sfg-aws/readme.md

 /*
 Create new user for Sterling
 */
-CREATE USER SI_USER IDENTIFIED BY 'dbpassword';
+CREATE USER SI_USER IDENTIFIED BY dbpassword;

 /*
 Grant necessary permissions to newly created Sterling user